 Tawa isn't your laughter in Filipino if that is what you have in mind.
-Hearing an Ilocano speaker mentioning or saying the word, chances are bigger that he/she is referring to a window.
+Hearing an Ilocano speaker mentioning or saying the word, chances are he/she is referring to a window.

 Word Pronunciation - Umay

-This word may deceive Filipino/Tagalog speakers by assuming 'bigat' has something to do with weight.
-Well, it isn't, as this means the day after today or tomorrow.
+This word may deceive Filipino/Tagalog speakers by assuming bigat has something to do with weight.
+Well, it isn't, as this means the day after today.
+Tomorrow.
 It is also used to mean morning.
 Naimbag nga bigat.
 (Good morning).

-Sabong doesn't mean cockfight if this makes you imagine roosters and cockpit.
+Sabong doesn't mean cockfight if this makes you imagine roosters and cockfight.
 In Filipino, yes.
 But sabong here refers to something delicate and lovely growing in your garden - flowers.
 Sabong is an Ilocano word that means flower.
-So next time a co-worker says 'Napintas dagitoy sabong,' you'll know she's referring to the flowers being beautiful and not to a cockfight.
+So next time a co-worker says 'Napintas dagitoy sabong,' you'll know she's referring to the beautiful flowers and not to a cockfight.